Human Insights Driven Latent Space for Different Driving Perspectives: A Unified Encoder for Efficient Multi-Task Inference: Conclusion

 \section{Conclusion}

-In this work, we presented a unified encoder architecture for autonomous driving, achieved through multi-task learning that incorporates human-like visual perception necessary for navigation.
-By integrating knowledge from critical computer vision tasks—including depth, pose, 3D scene flow estimation, and various segmentation tasks—into a single encoder, our approach enables efficient and compact multi-task inference.
+In this work, we present a unified encoder for autonomous driving, trained using multiple human-inspired visual perception cues necessary for navigation.
+By integrating knowledge from computer vision tasks—including depth, pose, 3D scene flow estimation, and various segmentation tasks—into a single encoder, our approach enables efficient and compact multi-task inference.

-We addressed key challenges associated with multi-task training to ensure the effectiveness of each individual task.
-First, we introduced a novel multi-scale pose decoder, which enhances relative pose estimation between frames and improves depth performance, especially in dynamic scenes such as those in the KITTI dataset.
-Second, we employed knowledge distillation from a multi-encoder teacher model pretrained on the same tasks to stabilize the training process.
-Our experimental results demonstrate that the unified encoder achieves performance on par with state-of-the-art methods for individual tasks.
-Moreover, when directly leveraging the latent space from the unified encoder, the architecture is capable of coherent steering angle estimation, benefiting from the diverse encoded visual information.
-This highlights the potential of multi-task learning to advance robust and interpretable autonomous navigation systems.
+To address the challenges of multi-task training, we introduced a multi-scale pose decoder and applied knowledge distillation from a multi-encoder teacher, ensuring stable convergence and competitive performance for all the pretraining tasks.
+Our results show that this unified design achieves performance comparable to dedicated models for each task, while enabling coherent steering estimation directly from the shared representation.

+Beyond performance, this work highlights the importance of human-inspired perception in autonomous driving.
+By structuring the encoder to capture rich, contextual information similar to human visual processing, we take a step toward more interpretable and human-centric driving systems.
+Future work should further explore how human-like perception and reasoning mechanisms can enhance safety and adaptability in complex real-world scenarios.